alphagov/gds_metrics_ruby/README.md

 GDS Metrics are in Alpha and these instructions are subject to change.

-GDS Rails metrics enable your [Ruby][] web app to export performance data to [Prometheus][] and can be added to your app using this [Ruby gem][].
+GDS Rails metrics enable your [Ruby][] web app to export performance data to [Prometheus][], you can add metrics to your app using this [Ruby gem][].
 Once you’ve added the gem, metrics data is served from your app's metrics endpoint and is scraped by Prometheus.
 This data can be turned into performance dashboards using [Grafana][].

 You can read more about the Reliability Engineering monitoring solution [here][].